-1. LOK SABHA- Discussion and deliberation on new procedural laws \Bharatiya Nyaya Sanhita Bill, 2023 \Bharatiya Sakshya Bill, 2023 \Bharatiya Nagarik Suraksha Sanhita, 2023 2.
-AIPPM - Deliberation on Indian Foreign Policy with special emphasis on establishing Economic & Strategic relations with other countries 3.
-UNSC - Discussion and deliberation on Addressing Sustainable Solutions for the Israel-Palestine Conflict NOTE- Background guide will be provided to the participants 10 days prior to the event.
-REGISTRATION: Each institution must, first, provisionally register itself for the Competition by sending an Official Provisional Registration mail to lexcommunique@trcl.org.in by 1st February 2024.
-2. Only upon the confirmation of the provisional registration by the organizers, the delegates shall complete the further registration process by filling and uploading the following attached documents: - Registration form - Approval letter - Scanned ID Cards - Screenshot of the payment - On the link Link- Participants will receive an acknowledgement/approval as a confirmation of their registration & participation periodically after registration.
+1. Each institution must, first, provisionally register itself for the Competition by sending an Official Provisional Registration mail to lexcommunique@trcl.org.in by 15th January 2025.
+2. Only upon the confirmation of the provisional registration by the organizers, the delegates shall complete the further registration process by filling and uploading the following attached documents: - Registration form - Approval letter - Scanned ID Cards - Screenshot of the payment on the link : https://forms.gle/FpW2rcnBxXYYuxW57 Participants will receive an acknowledgement/approval as a confirmation of their registration & participation periodically after registration.

+REGISTRATION FEES:

-REGISTRATION FEES: The registration process has been divided into 2 slots:
+The registration process has been divided into 2 slots: